Global instability in the elliptic restricted three body problem: Main result and methodology

 \section{Main result and methodology}

-The (planar) ERTBP describes the motion $q$ of a massless particle (a \emph{comet}) under the gravitational field of two massive bodies (the \emph{primaries}, say the \emph{Sun} and \emph{Jupiter}) with mass ratio $\mu$ revolving around their center of mass on elliptic orbits with eccentricity $\EC $.
+The restricted planar elliptic three body problem (\RPETBP) describes the motion $q$ of a massless particle (a \emph{comet}) under the gravitational field of two massive bodies (the \emph{primaries}, say the \emph{Sun} and \emph{Jupiter}) with mass ratio $\mu$ revolving around their center of mass on elliptic orbits with eccentricity $\EC $.
 In this paper we search for trajectories of motion which show a large variation of the angular momentum $G=q\times \dot{q}$.
 In other words, we search for global instability (``diffusion'' is the term usually used) in the angular momentum of this problem.
+Notice that for $\mu=0$ the angular momentum is a first integral.

-If the eccentricity vanishes, the primaries revolve along circular orbits, and such diffusion is not possible, since the (planar and circular) RTBP is governed by an autonomous Hamiltonian with two degrees of freedom.
-This is not the case for the ERTBP, which is a 2+1/2 degree-of-freedom Hamiltonian system with time-periodic Hamiltonian.
+If the eccentricity \textb{of Jupiter} vanishes, the primaries revolve along circular orbits, and such diffusion is not possible, since the restricted (planar) circular three body problem (RPCTBP) is governed by an autonomous Hamiltonian with two degrees of freedom.
+This is not the case for the \textb{\RPETBP}, which is a 2+1/2 degrees-of-freedom Hamiltonian system with time-periodic Hamiltonian.
 Our main result is the following